Image default

 A tour de force display of grief, loss, and the collapse of the most enduring institution – family.

 Clocking in at 3.5 hours, Belvoir St Theatre‘s August: Osage County is an epic in every sense of the word.
-A co-production with Western Australia’s Black Swan Theatre Company, its dissection of a family corrupted by scandal, betrayal and domination is incredibly entertaining.
+A co-production with Western Australia’s Black Swan State Theatre Company, its dissection of a family corrupted by scandal, betrayal and domination is incredibly entertaining.
 Replete with black comedy and with a stand-out performance from Pamela Rabe, the show overcomes some narrative pacing issues to compellingly close Belvoir’s 2024 season.

 Johnny Nasser & Pamela Rabe in August: Osage County.
 Photo credit Brett Boardman.